Recovery · Soft Tissue

 LIMITED VALUE

 Despite being almost universally prescribed, rolling the IT band directly produces minimal meaningful change.
-The band is a dense fibrous structure that doesn’t respond to foam rolling the way muscle tissue does.
-The ROM improvements athletes notice are likely coming from the TFL and lateral quad, not the IT band itself.
-Redirect athletes to those tissues instead.
+The band is dense fibrous tissue that doesn’t respond to foam rolling the way muscle does.
+The ROM improvements athletes notice are likely coming from the TFL and lateral quad.
+Redirect athletes there instead.

 Lumbar Spine